logzio/documentation/docs/user-guide/admin/hosting-regions/migration.md

 ---
 sidebar_position: 2
-title: Migrating accounts between hosting regions
+title: Migrating Accounts Between Hosting Regions

 ---

 You can migrate your Logz.io Log Management accounts between hosting regions.
 We'll be frank - it can take a bit of effort, but with the right scripting and API implementation, can be done fairly quickly.

-### Implications
+## Implications

 Before you set out to migrate your account, you will want to take the following implications into consideration: